CustAny: Customizing Anything from A Single Example: Method

 \subsection{Dual-level ID Injection}

-We propose a dual-level ID injection mechanism to inject the global semantic ID information and local fine-grained ID information into the diffusion UNet respectively, ensuring both flexible text editability and high ID fidelity in the customization process for general objects.
+We aim to inject maximum extracted ID information into the diffusion UNet without compromising its text-editing ability.
+Our dual-level ID injection mechanism separately embeds global semantic ID and local fine-grained ID into the UNet, ensuring flexible text edits and high ID fidelity in customizing general objects.

 \textbf{Global ID injection}.
-In text-to-image generation, text prompts are leveraged to guide diffusion models to generate diverse images.
-Nevertheless, diffusion models are incapable of accurately generating images with a specific object ID solely relying on the text description.
-To inject the ID information of the interested objects into the text, while simultaneously maintaining the editing capability of text prompts for other elements such as the background and motions, we design the global ID injection mechanism.
-Specifically, we merge the semantic-level class tokens $(f_{dino}^C, f_{mae}^C)$ with the class word in the text embedding, such as "dog" or "cat",
+In text-to-image generation, text prompts guide diffusion models to create diverse images.
+However, diffusion models cannot reliably generate images with a specific object ID based on text alone.
+To embed object ID information into the text while preserving editability for other elements like background and motion, we introduce a global ID injection mechanism.
+Specifically, we merge the semantic-level class tokens $(f_{dino}^C, f_{mae}^C)$ with the class word in the text embedding, such as ``dog'' or ``cat",

-where \(f_{fuse}^{C}\) is the fused class token, and \(f_{text}^{C}\) represents the class word embedding of the interested object.
-Then we insert the fused class token \(f_{fuse}^{C}\) to the original position of the class word in the text embeddings, obtaining the global-level condition \(c_g \) with ID-related information of the object of interest, as shown in Fig.~\ref{fig:overview}.
-Following this, the global-level condition \(c_g\) engages with the cross-attention module in the UNet, like to standard text-to-image models~\cite{rombach2022LDM}, as follows,
+where \(f_{fuse}^{C}\) is fused class token and \(f_{text}^{C}\) is class word embedding.
+We insert \(f_{fuse}^{C}\) into the class word position in the text embeddings, obtaining the global-level condition \(c_g\) with ID-related information, as in Fig.~\ref{fig:overview}.
+The global-level condition \(c_g\) interacts with cross-attention module of UNet, similar to standard text-to-image models~\cite{rombach2022LDM} as,

 where $Q_g=Z_gW_q$, $K_g=c_{g}W_k$, $V_g=c_{g}W_v$ are the query, key, and value of cross-attention module, in which $W_q$, $W_k$, $W_v$ are the weight matrices of the trainable linear projection layers, and $Z_g$ is the query feature containing the latent input information.